 Internet of Things (IoT)

 Where everyday physical objects, such as fridges, televisions are identified, labelled and connected to the internet.

 Internet Service Provider (ISP)

-A company that provides access to the internet.
+A company that provides subscribers with access to the internet.

 Use of social engineering, such as compelling stories or photos, to persuade large number of users to 'like' a social networking page.
 Many of the stories are fake, and are part of a scam which makes money from the exposure generated by people liking and hence sharing the page.